CostaTech/TencleOS/README.md

 A: Yes!
 The lexer, parser, and interpreter are all open source.
 Study the code to learn language design.

 **Q: How do I run TencleOS?**
-A: Run `os.bat` for full experience with login, or open `main-os.tl` in TLangIDE and press F5.
+A: Run `os.bat` for full experience with login + menu, or open `os.tl` in TLangIDE and press F5.

 **Q: Why .tl instead of .tlang?**
 A: Shorter extension for convenience.
 Old `.tlang` files still work.